vogtb/spreadsheet/DOCS.md

 ```
   Returns an element from a list of choices based on index.
 @param index - Which choice to return.
+Index starts at 1.
 @param values -  Array of potential value to return.
 Required.
 May be a reference to a cell or an individual value.
 @constructor
 ```